Post-truth politics: Political "facts"

 Supporters of those who are publishing or asserting things that are not true do not necessarily believe them, but have accepted that that is how the game is played."These [middle-class] voters were not motivated by ignorance.
-They listened to Trump’s rhetoric [bit removed] on a level transcending the mere fact.
+They listened to Trump's rhetoric [bit removed] on a level transcending the mere fact.
 As a friend of mine put it recently, Trump supporters took him seriously—they did not need to take him literally.
 His language is keyed to produce a feeling rather than make a convincing argument.
-The New York Times interviewed conservatives about what they regarded as truth, as opposed to “fake news,” and learned that political frames and emotion guide the reception of information as credible or not.
-Part of being credible is resonating with the lives and struggles of one’s audience.
+The New York Times interviewed conservatives about what they regarded as truth, as opposed to "fake news," and learned that political frames and emotion guide the reception of information as credible or not.
+Part of being credible is resonating with the lives and struggles of one's audience.
 Cloud, Dana L..
 Reality Bites.
 Ohio State University Press.
 Kindle Edition.

 Environmental politics

 Although the consensus among scientists is that human activities contribute to global warming, several political parties around the world have made climate change denial a basis of their policies.
 These parties have been accused of using post-truth techniques to attack environmental measures meant to combat climate changes to benefit industry donors.
 In the wake of the 2016 election, the United States saw numerous climate change deniers rise to power, such as new Environmental Protection Agency head Scott Pruitt replacing Barack Obama's appointee Gina McCarthy.
-In Australia, the repeal of carbon pricing by the government of Tony Abbott was described as "the nadir of post-truth politics" by The Age.